quantified-uncertainty/squiggle/packages/hub/README.md

 2. Invoke `> TypeScript: Restart TS Server` in VS Code (you should be editing any `.ts` or `.tsx` file for this command to show)

 Note: the "Restart TS Server" step is necessary because `@prisma/client` code is out of the main source tree, and VS Code won't notice that it has updated.
 But restarting TS Server is slow, so a better solution is to keep `@prisma/client` source code open (open `src/prisma.ts`, then "Go to definition" on `PrismaClient`).
 Then VS Code will watch it for changes.

-For Relay-generated files under `src/__generated__`, VS Code usually detects the changes automatically.

-Another note is that with the correct setup, out of `pnpm gen:prisma`, `pnpm gen:schema` and `pnpm gen:relay` pipeline steps, only `gen:schema` is necessary:

-- `@prisma/client` will be regenerated on `prisma db push` or `prisma migrate dev`
-- `gen:schema`, which calls the `src/graphql/print-schema.ts` script, doesn't have the watch mode, so it _is_ necessary to call it after you edit any `src/graphql/` code
-- `gen:relay` (`relay-compiler`) will run in watch mode if you use [Relay GraphQL extension](https://marketplace.visualstudio.com/items?itemName=meta.relay) and enable `relay.autoStartCompiler` option in VS Code settings

 ## Other notes